gsa-oes/office-of-evaluation-sciences/_projects/2112E-SLFRF.md

 Future work can investigate why the messaging treatments were not effective in getting recipients to submit their spending reports and caused recipients to delay submission.

-## Notes
+_Notes:_
 1. Non-entitlement units of local government (NEUs), defined in section 603(g)(5) of the Social Security Act, as added by section 9901 of the American Rescue Plan Act of 2021, are local governments typically serving populations of less than 50,000.
 NEUs include cities, villages, towns, townships, or other types of local governments.

-<i>To verify the upload date of our analysis plan <a href="https://github.com/gsa-oes/office-of-evaluation-sciences/commits/master/assets/analysis/2112E-3-Analysis-Plan-SLFRF.pdf">click here</a>.</i>.
+<i>Verify the upload date of our analysis plan <a href="https://github.com/gsa-oes/office-of-evaluation-sciences/commits/master/assets/analysis/2112E-3-Analysis-Plan-SLFRF.pdf">on GitHub</a>.</i>.